 It is a requirement of the Southern RFA that its performance is reviewed every five years.
 The details of the Southern RFA review process is outlined in the agreement.

-The New South Wales Government has reported on its three RFAs collectively:
+The Australian and New South Wales governments have reported on the three NSW RFAs collectively:

 Many historical publications informed the development of the Southern RFA and continue to underpin the management of forests covered by the agreement.